uttambhut222/sort-associative-array/README.md

 ## Installation

-To get started, require this package
+To get started, install `require` in your project.

 - Via Composer